Laravel-Backpack/medialibrary-uploaders/readme.md

 # prepare the database
 # NOTE: Spatie migration does not come with a `down()` method by default, add one now if you need it
-php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="migrations"
+php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="medialibrary-migrations"

 # run the migration
 php artisan migrate